Graduate Students

 Matthew Fam

-From Singapore, Matthew just finished his thesis at Goethe University Frankfurt on theatrical remediations of WWII in British Malaya, with an MA in Anglophone Literatures, Cultures, and Media.
-His research interests include trauma and memory studies, in particular post-imperial memories and colonial afterlives, cross-pollinations between the Holocaust and genocides of the Malay Archipelago, historiography, theatre, film, and performance.
+From Singapore, Matthew attended Goethe University Frankfurt and is working on his thesis on theatrical remediations of WWII in British Malaya, for an MA in Anglophone Literatures, Cultures, and Media.
+His current research interests include the environmental humanities, maritime Southeast Asia, literatures of the former East Indies, historiography, theatre, and memory studies.
 He also holds a BA (Hons) in Theatre Studies at the National University of Singapore.
-Prior to my MA, he worked in Theatre, Arts Education, and Advertising.
+Prior to his MA, he worked in Theatre, Arts Education, and Advertising.

 Sambhabi Ghosh standing photo